vilisimo/emperor/content/blog/something.md

 draft: true
 tags: ["testing"]
 categories: ["test"]
+description: An elaborate description of what the heck this article is about
 ---
 Some text.
 And some python code:
 {{< highlight python >}}
 class TestClass:
     __init__(self, a):